dknmz/ngx-http-auth-jwt-module/README.md

 When you make a change to the module or the NGINX test config, run `./scripts.sh rebuild_nginx` to rebuild the NGINX Docker image.

-When you make a change to `test.sh`, run `./scripts.sh rebuild_test_runner test` to rebuild the test runner image and run the tests.

 The `./scripts.sh` file contains multiple commands to make things easy:

 | Command               | Description                                                       |